CONNECT-platform/codedoc-docs/docs/md/docs/overview.md

 index.html
 ```

-You can change the default source and destination folders by modifying `.codedoc/config.ts`
+You can change the default source and destination folders by modifying `.codedoc/config.ts`:
-like the following:

 ```ts | .codedoc/config.ts
 import { configuration } from '@codedoc/core';